Best backyard games of 2022

 Q: What are fun games you can play outside?

 There are lots of fun games you can play outside to take advantage of the warm months.
 In addition to games like cornhole or badminton, which require some equipment and set-up, you can also play simpler games like hopscotch (all you need is some chalk), double-dutch (just grab a jump rope), or tag (no equipment needed).
 There’s an endless amount of outdoor activities that just require a little imagination.

 Q: How can I make my yard more fun?

 A good way to amp up the fun in your yard, beyond just yard games, is to make the whole yard a little more festive.
 This can be achieved in a lot of ways that don’t necessarily have to cost a lot of money.
-We’d recommend strings of lights, festive lanterns, fire pits, and plenty of comfortable seating.
+We’d recommend strings of lights, tiki torches, fire pits, and plenty of comfortable seating.

 The final word on making summer fun with the best outdoor games

 The key to finding the right backyard or outdoor games for you and your family is knowing what kind of outdoor space you have to work with, how many people you hope to entertain at one time, and what you and your friends and family enjoy doing.
 Do you like simple, relaxing activities, or do you like high-energy games?
 Are you intensely competitive, or do you just want something to help pass the time in a fun and healthy way?
 Answering these questions will ensure you pick the perfect game to keep you and yours amused, engaged, and, above all, outside enjoying some glorious weather.